The Heartbreaking Truth About Elvis and Priscilla Presley's Love Story - E! Online

 But "with Elvis," Priscilla explained to People in 1978, "my life was his life.
 He had to be happy.
 We never disturbed him.
 My problems were secondary."

-Moreover, she recalled to People last September, "Women gravitated to him, so I would be nervous when he had to go places alone.
+Moreover, she recalled to People, "Women gravitated to him, so I would be nervous when he had to go places alone.
 I would even go with him to get his teeth cleaned!
 I always had an eye on him because everyone in the world was after him."

 While they were married, though, "I was always ready to greet him at the door and pamper him," she said.
 "I loved taking care of Elvis very much.
 I loved tending to him.
 I loved feeding him.
 We would baby talk, because you have to have your own language when you have that many people around.
 It was a good life.
 It was different, but it was ours."